WormBase/single-cell/README.md

 # Tools currently being developed
 The current plans for WormBase single cell tools were discussed in a seminar by Eduardo da Veiga Beltrame on March 22.
 [Link to slides](https://docs.google.com/presentation/d/1wQyG6Ww75HRPizOojnGb6N5rx4RH8_DIZXiX83ddD4w/edit?usp=sharing)

+Because differential expression between arbitrary groups cannot be pre-computed (there would be too many possibilities),  we created the scdefg app for doing it using scvi-tools on the backend.

+For other kinds of visualizations of gene abundance static data, which can be precomputed and then only requires slicing a large table of values to render the results, we are working on a single framework for multiple kinds of visualizations.
+Currently these are heatmaps, dotplots, ridgeline plots, and swarm plots.

 ## scdefg: Interactive differential expression

 The *scdefg* app consists of a single web page initially displaying a short description, a text input of genes to be highlighted in the output volcano plot, and two lists of cell types to be selected.
 After submission results are displayed in the form of an interactive volcano plot displaying gene descriptions and two sortable tabular views of the p-values and log fold changes of expression levels showing enriched and depleted genes.
 The tabular results can be exported to csv and Excel format, or copied to the clipboard.